MicrosoftDocs/power-platform/ps-docs/overview.md

 Legend

-1. **Home**: Takes you to the Home screen, which is shown this the screenshot.
+1. **Home**: Takes you to the Home screen as shown in the screenshot.
-2. **New workspace**: Open a blank canvas where you can explore and ask questions related to your business.
-Or you can upload business data and ask questions about the data.
-When you ask a question a workspace is created that you can access from the Home screen.
+2. **New workspace**: Opens a blank canvas where you can explore and ask questions related to your business.
+You can also upload data and ask questions about the data.
+When you ask a question, a workspace is created that you can access from the Home screen.
 3. **Guides**: Helps you through the process of gathering relevant data to tackle specific role-based business tasks.
 For preview the account planning guide is supported.
 Guides for sales territory planning, supply chain optimization, and fiscal year close are coming soon.
 4. **Documentation**: Access online help documentation.
 5. **Onboarding**: Select **Go** to go to the [**Onboarding**](overview.md#onboarding-screen) screen.
-6. **Workspace**: When you ask Project "Sophia" a question or upload data and inquire about the data, a workspace is generated.
-You can access all of your workspaces from the Home screen.
+6. **Workspace**: When you ask a question or upload data and inquire about the data, a workspace is generated.
+You can access all your workspaces from the Home screen.
 7. **Workspace name**: The name of your workspace.
-The default title of your workspace is **Untitled**.
-Select the default title to rename it.
+The default title of a workspace is **Untitled**.
+You can select the title and rename it.